Last Updated on February 10, 2024 by Louise Carter

 According to the Journal of Nutritional and Environmental Medicine, even the healthiest person with a robust immune system can develop respiratory, neurological, and hematological issues due to mold.

 Breathing concerns are the most pronounced issue with moldy pillows.
 You could get a blocked and stuffy nose or experience breathing difficulties by inhaling fungal spores.

 If you place your face on moldy pillows, allergic reactions can affect the skin.

 Be vigilant about any signs of a rash or itching around the eyes and mouth.
-As mold spores contain mycotoxins, inflammation is an ever-present risk.
+Mold spores contain mycotoxins, so inflammation is an ever-present risk.